HomeHealthOfficial Black Health Matters Breast Cancer Screening Guide

 • Avoid (or Limit) Alcohol Intake

 The most common type of breast cancer is ductal carcinoma which forms in the milk ducts.
 It can be either non-invasive and stay within the breast tissue or an invasive ductal carcinoma and spread.
 Women who can and wish to may also want to consider having a baby.
-This has been shown to significantly impact the risk of this type of breast cancer, as has breastfeeding for at least six months.
+This has been shown to significantly impact the risk of this type of breast cancer, as you have breastfed for at least six months.

 Hormonal treatments for menopause symptoms may increase your risk.
 You should discuss non-hormonal or other treatment options with your provider if you have concerns.